web-infra-dev/midscene/apps/site/docs/en/docs/usage/API.md

 ## config AI vendor

-MidScene uses the OpenAI SDK as the default AI service.
+Midscene uses the OpenAI SDK as the default AI service.
 You can customize the configuration using environment variables.

 There are the main configs, in which `OPENAI_API_KEY` is required.